Carey Barry

 Patient care experience can be obtained through paid and/or volunteer experience.

-Patient care experience should be completed prior to applying by the August 1 deadline.
+Patient care experience is strongly preferred but not required.
 Strong preference will be given to applicants who have approximately 1000 hours of patient care experience prior to applying to the program.
 Stronger preference will be given to those with over 1800 hours of patient care experience prior to applying.
-Applicants with fewer than 1000 hours may also be given consideration depending upon the strength of their entire application.
+Applicants with fewer than 1000 hours will be given the lowest preference.

 No. All applications will be given full consideration if they are complete and are submitted to the program by 11:59 p.m.
 Eastern time on August 1, verified by CASPA by 11:59 p.m.
 Eastern time on August 31, and we receive Northeastern’s $75 application fee by 11:59 p.m.
 Eastern time on August 1.
 Applying early does not necessarily mean that your application will be reviewed earlier.
 Notification about interviews is generally sent via email starting in October.
 Final decisions regarding interviews and acceptance are usually finalized by the end of the year.

-The Admissions Committee will consider an application from a college senior if all the course prerequisites (except for a single outstanding course prerequisite which must be completed by June 15 prior to matriculation) and significant patient care experience have been successfully completed prior to the August 1 application submission deadline.
+The Admissions Committee will consider an application from a college senior if all the course prerequisites (except for a single outstanding course prerequisite which must be completed by June 15 prior to matriculation) have been successfully completed prior to the August 1 application submission deadline.

 If your application is submitted to CASPA by 11:59 p.m.
 Eastern time on August 1, it will be reviewed if it has been verified by CASPA by 11:59 p.m.
 Eastern time on August 31.
 However, even if your CASPA application is verified by August 31, it will not be reviewed unless your $75 Northeastern application fee (if applicable) is also received by the program by 11:59 p.m.
 Eastern time on August 1.
 Complete applications are necessary for further consideration.
 Remember that around the August 1 CASPA submission deadline, it may take several weeks for CASPA to verify your application.

-Applications are initially screened to ensure that an applicant has satisfied the basic prerequisites (bachelor’s degree, minimum 3.0 overall and science GPAs, specific prerequisite coursework with minimum grades of solid B or better, academic rigor, and approximately 1000 hours of patient care experience).
+Applications are initially screened to ensure that an applicant has satisfied the basic prerequisites of a bachelor’s degree, minimum 3.0 overall and science GPAs, specific prerequisite coursework with minimum grades of solid B or better, and a demonstrated aptitude for academic rigor.
 All components of the application are important.
 Please refer to our web page section on the Admissions Process and Selection Criteria for detailed information.

 Last year, the program received close to 2200 verified CASPA applications.